a word package

 I didn’t catch the meaning of this Haiku until I looked up the word Perseid.
 Before reading further, stop and look it up if you need to.

-A once a year event was disallowed.
+A once-a-year event was disallowed.
 The grey shrouds that streak brightly across the sky when entering our atmosphere were hidden behind the clouds.
 But there was a double meaning in this Haiku for me.

-It was early August in the 90s on a clear night.
+It was early August in the nineties on a clear night.
 My two children each had a friend spend the night.
 Dad and I set up reclining lawn chairs for the best view.
 I got them up at 4:00 am.
 Still wearing PJ’s, wrapped in thin blankets, sipping hot chocolate, we watched the Perseid Meteor shower.
 It was fantastic.
 We stayed out till the sun rose, then went to McD’s for breakfast.

 Yes, we did have fun.
 It was a spectacular meteor show that night, and I have a precious memory.